 Backstrap weaving is an ideal technique for busy indigenous artisans.
 The equipment needed is light and extremely portable and the apparatus can be set up almost anywhere.
 This is essential because most artisans balance many duties including raising children, maintaining the home, and earning a living through weaving.

-Maya Traditions follows the Fair Trade Principles closely when working with these cooperatives of indigenous female artisans.
+Maya Traditions follows the Fair Trade Principles closely when working with these groups of indigenous female artisans.